 Land Manager Handbook

 The above link takes the reader to a low-resolution version of the book, convenient for downloading.
-For a high-resolution version, please email [email protected]
+For a high-resolution or print version, please contact Morgan Lommele ([email protected]).

 eMTB Loan Program

-PeopleForBikes makes available 1-5 Class 1 electric mountains to land management agencies who would like to borrow one for a short period of time (no more than four weeks) to test out the e-bikes on their trails and bicycling infrastructure.
-PeopleForBikes arranges to ship the e-bikes to and from a bicycle retailer within close proximity of your office, and arranges for the e-bike to be assembled by the retailer.
-The land management agency is expected to pick up and drop off the e-bike from the bicycle retailer, use and share the e-bike as appropriate, and provide feedback to PeopleForBikes (pre-, during, and post-ride accounts, three quotes, and closing thoughts on the overall experience).
+PeopleForBikes makes available Class 1 electric mountains to land management agencies who would like to borrow one for a short period of time to test out the e-bikes on their trails and bicycling facilities.
+PeopleForBikes arranges to ship the e-bikes to and from a bicycle retailer within close proximity of a workplace, and arranges for the e-bike to be assembled by the retailer.
+The land management agency is expected to pick up and drop off the e-bike from the bicycle retailer, use and share the e-bike as appropriate, and provide feedback to PeopleForBikes.
 This program is free of charge.

-In 2017, 20 land managers from 10 agencies – local, state, and federal – took advantage of this program.
+Since 2017, 25+ land managers from 15+ agencies – local, state, and federal – took advantage of this program.

 Best Management Practices for eMTB Trail Design